 Speck is an important element of South Tyrol tradition, as much as its mountains, apples and wine.
-Speck Alto Adige PGI is unique and it is produced according to traditional methods which follow an ancient rule: "a little salt, a little smoke and a lot of fresh air".
-It is the mix of these two techniques to give it its distinctive flavour: light smoking with slightly resinous wood and quite curing process.
-Its typical flavour is due to the perfect quantities of salt, pepper and a mixture of spices which may vary for each producer (garlic, bay leaf, juniper, rosemary) adding a very personal touch to the speck.
+Speck Alto Adige PGI is unique and it is produced according to traditional methods which follow an ancient rule: "little salt, little smoke and a lot of fresh air".
+It is the mix of these two techniques to give it its distinctive flavour: light smoking with slightly resinous wood and long maturation.
+Its characteristic spicy aroma is due to the perfect quantities of salt, pepper and a mixture of spices which may vary for each producer (garlic, bay leaf, juniper, rosemary).